 The rooms are split between the main house and the Corridors, but there’s no annexe or extension feel, thanks to the Ilse Crawford protégé behind the impeccable design, Ben Thompson.
 We loved room 15, a Master in the Corridors, for its double French doors that lead out to a cosy terrace and the walled gardens – a shiny box of boules is helpfully provided.
 For maximum preening potential, book the Ochre Room, which has a bathroom bigger than the bedroom and a slate-grey roll-top bath tub.
 The minibars, with Skye Gyngell-approved snacks and house-made soft drinks, are definitely worth a rummage.

 In the five treatment rooms at the Little Bothy Spa, the emphasis in on bespoke massages and facials that use ethically-sourced, all-natural products from the hotel’s own Wildsmith Skin range (named after the former head gardener, William Wildsmith), bountiful in nutrient-rich botanicals.
-Fitness devotees who flock to Bodyism's famous Notting Hill classes can keep up their routines, too.
-Bodyism's first-class personal trainers are on hand here for exercise inspiration, regular yoga and Pilates classes as well as nutritional advice.
+Wellbeing devotees can flock to the hotel's in-house Master Practitioners, who run yoga and pilates classes, as well as individual osteopathy, craniosacral and naturopathy sessions.

 Embrace the Great British countryside in style: bring smart tweeds, classic checks, waxy Barbours and weathered Dubarry boots to fit in.